February 10, 2025

 1. Hold a dumbbell in each hand and hinge forward at your hips so your torso is almost parallel to the floor.

-2. Let the dumbbells hang straight down with your palms facing each other.
+2. Let the dumbbells hang straight down with your palms facing each other in a neutral grip.

 3. Pull the dumbbells towards your waist, squeezing your shoulder blades together at the top.